cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Reflexiv Akkusativ* {#sec:summary-praverb-reflexiv-akkusativ}

 The ~~Präverb Reflexiv Akkusativ~~ (full discussion in [@sec:preverb-reflexive-resultative]) is a special variant of an objective diathesis in that the addition of the preverb leads to a new accusative argument, but also includes an obligatory reflexive pronoun.
-The new accusative role is semantically the result of the action of the main verb, which is actually similar to the *Resultatakkusativ* ([@sec:summary-resultatakkusativ]) and different from the *Präverb Akkusativ* ([@sec:summary-praverb-akkusativ]).
+The new accusative role is semantically the result of the action of the main verb, which is actually similar to the *Ergebnisakkusativ* ([@sec:summary-resultatakkusativ]) and different from the *Präverb Akkusativ* ([@sec:summary-praverb-akkusativ]).
 For example, the diathesis from *tanzen* 'to dance' to *antanzen* 'to incur from dancing' [@next] adds the incurrence *Muskelkater* 'sore muscles' and a dative reflexive pronoun *mir*.

 ::: ex
 a.
 Ich habe gestern viel getanzt.